Getting your first Betta fish (betta splendens) is super exciting. But! If you aren’t totally sure of what you’re doing, it can seem complicated.

 In the wild, Betta fish will eat whatever they can get their mouths on.
 This includes worms, insect larvae (like mosquitoes!).
 Even smaller fish are fair game.

 Their natural environment is often resource-limited, so the Betta fish have adapted to be the opposite of picky eaters–Still, your Betta is a carnivore.
-Like the gym bros of today, Bettas do best on a high protein diet.
+Like the gym bros of today, your Betta fish need a protein diet.

 Since Bettas are the “I’ll eat anything” type, you might be tempted to feed them tropical fish food.